radiustechsystems/sdk/python/README.md

 # Radius Python SDK

-This is the official Python SDK for interacting with the Radius blockchain platform.
-The SDK provides a simple and intuitive interface for developers to build applications on top of Radius.
+The official Python client library for interacting with the [Radius platform](https://radiustech.xyz/), providing a simple and idiomatic way to interact with Radius services.

 ## Features

 - Account management and transaction signing
 - Smart contract deployment and interaction
-- EVM-compatible blockchain integration
-- Support for both private key and external signers (Clef)
-- Strongly typed interface with Protocol definitions
+- Optional request logging and interceptors
+- EVM compatibility with high performance & low latency

 ## Requirements